transdigiware/hyperledger-fabric-on-linux-one/README.md

 67. You should see your blockchain-journey in the Hyperledger Composer Playground when it is successfully deployed.
 Congratulations!
 You've deployed your first blockchain application to Hyperledger Fabric.

     * **Note:** As a safety measure, check the Model File and Script File to make sure your code is there.
-It is also good practice to run some transaction in the test tab.
+It is also good practice to run some transactions in the test tab.
     * **Note:** At this point, if you need to close Composer Playground OR leave it open idle, it is a good idea to switch your connection profile back to *Web browser*.

     ![Successful deployment.](images/SuccessfulDeployBNA.png)